Have you seen the big news?

 1. There are a whole lot of PA jobs

 It’s nice when you have paid the price of a mortgage for your professional degree and spent years of your life exchanging parties for organic chemistry books and Mountain Dew and coffee for tea and water to find a job waiting for you at the end of the proverbial tunnel.
-And right now, a graduate from PA school who is willing to open their arms to the many possibilities will find close to 40,000 open jobs waiting for them.
+Right now, a graduate from PA school who is willing to open their arms to the many possibilities will find more than 12,000 open jobs waiting for them.

 2. PA Salary is very good